 For Manish Aggarwal, running became a part of his lifestyle, thanks to chronic back pain and overweight issues.
 “Running was never in my distant dreams until those issues started becoming life threatening and I took to a strict diet and walking.
 Over a period of six months, not only did I lose 24 kilos but also discovered my love for nature.
 I don’t recall when short walks turned into running 5 to 10 kilometres to taking part in half marathons.
 And then, running full marathons became my goal.
 Today, I’m highly passionate about running and instead of accommodating it in my schedule I try and plan everything around it,” smiles Manish, as he shares his inspiring story.

+Manish has learnt some key lessons from running that he insists are highly relevant for the corporate world as well.
+“No matter what, just don’t get knocked down and embrace obstacles.
+Plans seldom work out in totality and one must be ready for the unexpected and be flexible to adapt and stay committed to the larger goal.
+Even though your body gives up, never allow your mind to give up and keep drawing inspiration from those around you.
 While running, I look up to my fellow runners and in the corporate world I fall back on my teammates and ex-bosses,” he explains.
-He shares this story of once reading a banner from a s-year-old boy that read — ‘You think it is difficult for you to run this race, it is more difficult for me to be standing with this banner early Sunday morning’.
+He shares this story of once reading a banner from a 6-year-old boy that read — ‘You think it is difficult for you to run this race, it is more difficult for me to be standing with this banner early Sunday morning’.
 “That really got me going,” he smiles and adds, “There are no excuses for missing the pre-work, you miss trainings and it shows on your runs and so is the case in the corporate world.
 Most importantly, running helps you realise that you can do lot more than you think.
 I swear by this statement and keep reminding myself in every aspect of life.”

 Manish has some hard-core advice for young professionals on why they should adopt to running.
 “If you want to make new friends and grow your network then running is the ideal sport, as you get to run with the who’s who.
 If you can’t run alone, then my advice would be to join a running group and you will find many in every city.
 I read somewhere that, an ‘hour of running increases your life by seven hours’ and I hope that’s motivating enough for youngsters to take on to the sport,” signs off Manish.